phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

 レコードの登録と更新
 ^^^^^^^^^^^^^^^^^^^^
 Now let's see how the CRUD creates and updates records.
-From the "new" and "edit" views the data entered by the user are sent to the actions "create" and "save" that perform actions of "creating" and "updating" products respectively.
+From the "new" and "edit" views, the data entered by the user is sent to the "create" and "save" actions that perform actions of "creating" and "updating" products, respectively.

-In the creation case, we recover the data submitted and assign them to a new "products" instance:
+In the creation case, we recover the data submitted and assign them to a new "Products" instance:

 .. code-block:: php